 Costs of Home Siding

-Other factors can include the shape of the house, with those having multiple stories or with eaves and turrets typically being more expensive than a home with a more streamlined structure.
+Beside the materials used and the size of the home, other factors that impact cost include the shape of the house, with those having multiple stories or with eaves and turrets typically being more expensive than a home with a more streamlined structure.

 Another factor can be the time of year when the siding is installed, with peak seasons usually more expensive than off-season projects.

-Costs of a square foot of siding, not including installation, vary by material, with these as averages:
+Costs of a square foot of siding, including installation, vary by material, with these as averages:

 It can make sense to get a customized quote for a siding project because there are so many factors that can affect the price.